Oscar Gonzalez Player Props: Guardians vs. Red Sox

-Oscar Gonzalez -- with a slugging percentage of .444 in his past 10 games, including three extra-base hits -- will be in action for the Cleveland Guardians versus the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.
+Oscar Gonzalez -- with a slugging percentage of .400 in his past 10 games, including three extra-base hits -- will be in action for the Cleveland Guardians versus the Boston Red Sox, with Chris Sale on the mound, on April 30 at 1:35 PM ET.

-He strung together two hits (going 2-for-3 with a double and an RBI) in his most recent game against the Rockies.
+In his last game he had a hitless performance (0-for-3) against the Red Sox.

 Oscar Gonzalez Game Info & Props vs. the Red Sox